-- Relatively new technology.

-- Proprietary technology without direct competition.

-- Long term contract with WRT required.

-From a small utilities point of view the Z-88 process is a desirable technology for radium removal as operation and maintenance (O&M) effort is minimal and no regular liquid waste is generated.
-However, this technology is very new and without long-term full-scale operating experience.
-But since the equipment is owned by WRT and the performance is guaranteed by WRT the risk to the utilities is minimized.
+- Relatively new technology. - Proprietary technology without direct competition. - Long term contract with WRT required. - From a small utilities point of view, the Z-88 process is a desirable technology for radium removal as operation and maintenance (O&M) efforts are minimal and no regular liquid waste is generated.
+However, this technology is very new and has no long-term full-scale operating experience.
+But since the equipment is owned by WRT and performance is guaranteed by WRT the risk to the PWSs is minimized.